nikolaydubina/go/eng/doc/fips/README.md

   $env:GOFLAGS = "-tags=goexperiment.systemcrypto"
   go build ./myapp
   ```

+> [!NOTE]
-- Note: if `-tags` is specified in `GOFLAGS` and `-tags` is also passed to the build command, the value passed to the build command is used and the one in `GOFLAGS` is ignored.
+> If `-tags` is specified in `GOFLAGS` and `-tags` is also passed directly to the build command, the value passed to the build command is used and the one in `GOFLAGS` is ignored.

 ## Usage: Runtime

-A program built with `opensslcrypto` always uses the OpenSSL library present on the system for crypto APIs.
-Likewise for `cngcrypto` and CNG.
+A program built with `systemcrypto` always uses the system-provided cryptography library for supported crypto APIs.
+This is the case for `opensslcrypto` (always using OpenSSL) and `cngcrypto` (always using CNG).
 If the platform's crypto library can't be found or loaded, the Go program panics during initialization.

-The following sections describe how to enable FIPS mode.
+The following sections describe how to enable FIPS mode and the effect of the `GOFIPS` environment variable on each supported platform.

 > [!NOTE]
-> The options described in this section have no effect at build time, only when the system running the Go program is changed.
+> The options described in this section have no effect at build time, only runtime.
+When the Go program starts up, it examines its environment variables and other platform-specific configurations.
 This is normally the desired behavior.
-See [`requirefips`](#build-option-to-require-fips-mode) for the optional build tag that enables FIPS mode.
+See [`requirefips`](#build-option-to-require-fips-mode) for info about an optional build tag that may affect FIPS mode.

 ### Linux FIPS mode (OpenSSL)

 To set FIPS mode on Linux, use one of the following options.
-The first match wins:
+The first match in this list wins:

 - Explicitly enable it by setting the environment variable `GOFIPS=1`.
 - Explicitly disable it by setting the environment variable `GOFIPS=0`.
 - Implicitly enable it by booting the Linux Kernel in FIPS mode.
-  - Linux FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
+  - The Linux Kernel's FIPS mode sets the content of `/proc/sys/crypto/fips_enabled` to `1`.
 The Go runtime reads this file.

 If the Go runtime detects a FIPS preference, it configures OpenSSL during program initialization.
-This includes disabling FIPS mode if `GOFIPS=0`.
+This includes disabling FIPS mode if `GOFIPS=0` even if OpenSSL is configured to be in FIPS mode by default.
 If configuration fails, program initialization panics.

-If no option is detected, the Go runtime doesn't set the OpenSSL FIPS mode, and the standard OpenSSL configuration is left unchanged.
+If no preference is detected, the Go runtime doesn't set the OpenSSL FIPS mode, and the standard OpenSSL configuration is left unchanged.
 For more information about the standard OpenSSL FIPS behavior, see https://www.openssl.org/docs/fips.html.

 ### Windows FIPS mode (CNG)

 To enable FIPS mode on Windows, [enable the Windows FIPS policy](https://docs.microsoft.com/en-us/windows/security/threat-protection/fips-140-validation#step-3-enable-the-fips-security-policy).
-For testing purposes, this can be set via the registry key `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy`, dword value `Enabled` set to `1`.

-To make the Go runtime panic during program initialization if FIPS mode is not enabled, set the environment variable `GOFIPS=1`.
+If the Go runtime detects `GOFIPS=1` and FIPS policy is not enabled, the program will panic during program initialization.
+This may be useful to detect and refuse to run on incorrectly configured Windows systems.
+Otherwise, `GOFIPS` has no effect.

 > [!NOTE]
+> Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable/disable FIPS mode.
+The change must be made by configuring the OS, not the Go program.
+>
-> Unlike `opensslcrypto`, a Windows program built with `cngcrypto` doesn't include the ability to enable/disable FIPS, only ensure it's enabled.
-Windows FIPS mode is not a per-process setting, and changing it may require elevated permissions.
-Adding this feature would likely have unintended consequences.
+> This is because Windows FIPS mode is not a per-process setting, and changing it may require elevated permissions.
+We expect that adding a feature that attempts to change the Windows policy would have unintended consequences.

+For testing purposes, Windows FIPS policy can be enabled via the registry key `HKLM\SYSTEM\CurrentControlSet\Control\Lsa\FipsAlgorithmPolicy`, dword value `Enabled` set to `1`.

 ## Usage: Extra configuration options